eonatsko/critterGame/README.md

 # critterGame
 This GUI is an example of gaming strategy implementation in Java.
+It is a simulation program that controls the movement of four types of Critters.
+The program will allow any number of Critters to be added to the world, which is a JPanel in an applet.
+The Critter to be added is selected by pressing on the corresponding button for the Critter.
+The simulation can be started or stopped at any time, using the Start and Stop buttons.
+Additionally, all Critters can be removed from the simulation and from the screen with the Clear button.
+You can run the game through your terminal.